prerit425/TestBridge/README.md

 # 🧠 TestBridge
 ### A Secure, Scalable, and Automated Online Examination System
-**Developed by:** Sachin Mishra, Prerit Maheshwari, Aastha Shukla, Sandhya, Krishna
+**Team Members:** Sachin Mishra, Prerit Maheshwari, Aastha Shukla, Sandhya, Krishna

 ---

 ## 📘 Overview

-**TestBridge** is an advanced online examination and assessment platform designed to seamlessly connect **students, educators, and institutions**.
+**TestBridge** is an online examination platform created to simplify the process of conducting tests for schools, colleges, and training centers.
-It enables users to **create, manage, and evaluate exams efficiently** with a **secure, user-friendly, and automated interface**.
+Our goal was to build something that makes exams easier to manage while keeping them secure and accessible.

-The platform aims to **bridge the gap** between traditional paper-based exams and digital education by providing **instant evaluation, detailed analytics, and accessibility from anywhere**.
+The system lets admins create exams and upload questions, while students can log in, take exams, and instantly view their results.
+It reduces paperwork and makes evaluations faster and more accurate.

 > **Tagline:**
-> “Bridge the test gap — from pen and paper to instant results.”
+> “Bridge the test gap , from pen and paper to instant results.”

 ---

 ## 🎯 Objectives

 - Develop a **secure and automated** online exam platform.
-- Provide **role-based access** for students and administrators.
+- Provide **separate accesss** for students and administrators.
 - Enable **timer-based exams** and **instant result generation**.
 - Offer **performance analytics** to reduce teacher workload and help students improve.